aerographql/documentation/source/_posts/tutorial/getting-started.md

 ## Implement our resolvers

+Start the server:
+`yarn start`

 At this point, you could browse to http://localhost:3000/graphiql to explore our brand new GraphQL API !
 Sweet :)

-Congratulation, you now have a GraphQL server up and running, let's try to run some queries on it.
+Congratulation, you now have a GraphQL server up and running.

-Try this one in graphiql:
+Try this query in graphiql:
 ```
 {
   user( name: "Bob") {